managedkaos/openweathermap-cli/README.md

 2. [Get an API key](https://home.openweathermap.org/api_keys)

 ## Tasks and Requirements
 0. Clone the repository and create a directory named after your GitHub username under the language your solution is coded in.
-For example, you'll find managedkaos's Bash solution in  `Bash/managedkaos`.
+For example, you'll find [managedkaos's](https://github.com/managedkaos?tab=repositories) Bash solution in `Bash/managedkaos`.

 1. Start your code by getting an API key from a file named `apikey.txt`, located in the directory *above* the script.
 The file should contain one line with just the key.
-Do not commit the apikey.txt file to the repository.
-Its already in `.gitignore` but still, be careful. :pray:
+Do not commit the `apikey.txt` file to the repository.
+The file is already in `.gitignore` but still, be careful. :pray:

 2. Your code should process each command line argument as a location.
-It can be a [ZIP code](https://en.wikipedia.org/wiki/ZIP_Code)That, a City, or a string in "City,ST" format.
+It can be a [ZIP code](https://en.wikipedia.org/wiki/ZIP_Code), a city name, or a string in "City,ST" format, where "ST" is an abbreviation for the name of state.
 If no arguments are passed, exit silently without error.
-For example, calling your script or program for the ZIP code 90210 would like like:
+For example, calling your script or program for the ZIP code 90245 would like like:

         ./weather 90245

 3. Make a request to http://api.openweathermap.org using the location as a query and imperial units (so degrees are in Farenheit).
 The request will look like:

         http://api.openweathermap.org/data/2.5/weather?q=LOCATION&units=imperial&appid=APIKEY